Environmental principles and governance: Brexit and Environment’s key messages

 Further discussion of each of these topics and others can be found in Brexit and Environment’s written evidence.

-Brendan Moore the Brexit and Environment network coordinator.
+Brendan Moore is the Brexit and Environment network coordinator.